BlackLine (BL)

 15. Is Now The Time To Buy BlackLine?

-BlackLine’s business quality ultimately falls short of our standards.
-To begin with, its revenue growth was uninspiring over the last three years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its efficient sales strategy allows it to target and onboard new users at scale, the downside is its ARR has disappointed and shows the company is having difficulty retaining customers and their spending.
-On top of that, its declining operating margin shows it’s becoming less efficient at building and selling its software.
+BlackLine isn’t a terrible business, but it doesn’t pass our bar.
+To kick things off, its revenue growth was a little slower over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+And while its efficient sales strategy allows it to target and onboard new users at scale, the downside is its operating margin hasn't moved over the last year.
+On top of that, its ARR has disappointed and shows the company is having difficulty retaining customers and their spending.

-BlackLine’s price-to-sales ratio based on the next 12 months is 5.1x.
-Beauty is in the eye of the beholder, but we don’t really see a big opportunity at the moment.
+BlackLine’s price-to-sales ratio based on the next 12 months is 5x.
+While this valuation is reasonable, we don’t really see a big opportunity at the moment.
 We're pretty confident there are more exciting stocks to buy at the moment.